OWASP/Top10/2017/en/0xA4-Access-Control.md

 * Rate limiting API and controller access to minimize the harm from automated attack tooling
 * Monitoring and escalate access control failures to operational staff as quickly as possible, particularly where access control failures are occuring extremely rapidly, such as with a scraping tool or similar

+Developers and QA staff should include functional access control unit and integration tests to demonstrate that access controls are in place, in use, and effective using a variety of user principals, including anonymous access, users acting within their rights, direct object reference attacks - including creating, reading, updating and deleting records, users attempting to elevate privileges or acting outside their authority, and access control metadata attacks.

-Automated access control testing by SAST and DAST tools is not currently possible without providing human context.
+NB: Automated access control testing by SAST and DAST tools is not currently possible without providing human context.
 Such testing should not be relied upon to validate access controls are in place, in use and effective.

-Developers and QA staff should include functional access control unit and integration tests to demonstrate that access controls are in place, in use, and effective using a variety of user principals, including anonymous access, users acting within their rights, direct object reference attacks - including creating, reading, updating and deleting records, users attempting to elevate privileges or acting outside their authority, and access control metadata attacks.

 ## Example Scenarios